-Botany H., with full-time Laboratory work, 4th year: including the necessary study of a special problem with a view to presentation of a thesis as an integral part of the Honours ist year: Physics Intro.
+4th year: Botany H., with full-time Laboratory work,

+including the necessary study of a special problem with a view to presentation of a thesis as an integral part of the Honours

 Examination.

 An Honours degree in Botany may also be obtained after a fourth year's study in the Department, by candidates who have taken the course laid down for the first three years of the Special Course C. for Honours in Agriculture.